 Because our Program is accelerated, and because the coursework is dense and demanding, we cannot afford to be flexible about our math requirements.
 Those without adequate math skills will find it difficult to keep up with the fast pace of the Program.

 Although many candidates without work experience are accepted, we strongly encourage those with relevant work experience to apply to the Program and to include this information in their applications.
 Candidates with industrial experience oftentimes find that they have an extra level of confidence in their decision to pursue a career in the financial industry.
 Although this is not as strict a requirement as the math skills, we do give this a fair amount of consideration.

-In addition to academic mathematical training and work experience, candidates with basic computer programming skills, especially in C++ or other object-oriented languages, as well as experience in MATLAB, will have an advantage in the Program.
+In addition to academic mathematical training and work experience, candidates with basic computer programming skills, especially in C++ or other object-oriented languages, as well as experience in Python, will have an advantage in the Program.
 All students are required to take a 400 units of Computing coursework within the FINM degree program.

 Round 1: January 14, 2021